darioppf/reviva-test/README.md

 # reviva-test

-This is developed as a symfony command to generate receipt from shopping basket files for demo purposes.
+This application is developed as a symfony CLI command to generate text receipt from shopping basket files for demo purposes.

 ## Installation